krasaee/alethic/README.md

 - **[alethic-ism-storage-s3](https://github.com/quantumwake/alethic-ism-storage-s3.git) (V2 Go):**
-  *(Pending public elease)* An upgraded version of the state sync store for S3-based storage, with other storage classes also in development.
+  *(Pending public release)* An upgraded version of the state sync store for S3-based storage, with other storage classes also in development.

 - **[alethic-ism-fs](https://github.com/quantumwake/alethic-ism-fs.git) (Rust):**